bzeiss/hearcal/README.md

    * Load the **TB Equalizer Pro** VST/AU plugin.
    * **Crucial:** Place the plugin at the **very end** of your master monitoring chain (after any other processing).
    * Select your new preset.
    * Listen to high-quality reference tracks and begin mixing.
-Your monitoring environment is now optimized for the unique combination of your headphones and your personal hearing.
+Continue with step 7 and validate and refine.

 7. Verifying Translation & Making Adjustments